amuhaiminshah/Learn-basic-linux-commands/README.md

 # Learn-basic-linux-commands
 Hello everyone, If you are interested in learning some basic Linux commands, so stick around here. <br>

+## summary:
+I toke online classes with Sir.Nouman.
+After that I thought that I have to tech or spread the Knowlage to the people.

 ## 1-Lesson-Essential Elements:

 1: <b>< cal ></b> This command is used for calendar.